No momento, esta página não está disponível em português

 Accept GoPay payments using our APIs, and build your own payment form to have full control over the look and feel of your checkout page.

-2. Add GoPay in your Customer Area.
+Setup steps Before you begin, add GoPay in your test Customer Area.

 Build your payment form for GoPay